How To Get Lean 101

 In general, you should shoot for as little as half a gram of protein per pound of body weight if you’re fairly sedentary and as much as one gram per pound of body weight if you’re very active.

 Some people find additional benefits in terms of body composition and controlling hunger at protein intakes as high as 1.5 or 2 grams per pound of body weight per day.

 Do I Need to Stick to Chicken and Broccoli?

 Fortunately, most experts agree now that it’s not necessary to eat super clean to get lean.
 The modern fitness catchphrase is “If It Fits Your Macros,” or IIFYM.

 Basically, anything you want to eat is fair game as long as it will fit into your calorie needs and allow you to meet your protein goal.
 Supplements to help meet those goals are also fine sources of nutrition.

 How to get lean: Exercise

-While diet creates the weight loss, exercise is vital for creating and keeping the muscle that will make you look lean when you reach goal.
-Resistance training is especially key, since the muscle built will keep you from developing that skinny-fat look.
+While diet creates weight loss, exercise is vital for creating and keeping the muscle that will make you look lean when you reach your goal.
+Resistance training is especially key since the muscle built will keep you from developing that skinny-fat look.